 Scouring the dark side of the web means buying and selling on the black market for profit.
 Unlike the Solo class, Netrunners prefer to use sabotage and espionage to take care of their enemies.
 A previous Deep Dive Video showed just how lethal this class could be when the Netrunner hacked a training bot’s difficulty in order to cause a lethal distraction.

 The Netrunner class’s signature ability is ‘Interface’, which allows them to directly interact with Cyberpunk’s various technologies.

-We’ll be updating this list with all the latest class-specific information once Cyberpunk 2077 officially launches.
 Make sure you’re coming back here for all the future updates.
 In the meantime, you can check out all our other Cyberpunk 2077 news and guides right here.